🔭 Metrics Explorer Home Page

 Access to Metrics Explorer

-Metrics Explorer is free to all Northbeam users.
+Metrics Explorer is free for all Northbeam users.
 However, because significant data processing costs are related to more complex correlations, only Enterprise-level Northbeam users can access multiple correlations at one time (as seen in the example above.)

-Updated about 2 months ago
+Updated about 4 hours ago